TheSelectedOne/katana/README.md

     ]
 }
 ```
+- cards here are cards taken from taken
 ## How to run the project?
 - make sure you have docker
 - run "npm run compose"